-Apple TV+’s newest docuseries, 1971: The Year That Music Changed Everything, which premieres today, makes one thing very clear: there was nothing ordinary about America — or the world for that matter — in 1971.
+Apple TV+’s docuseries, 1971: The Year That Music Changed Everything makes one thing very clear: there was nothing ordinary about America — or the world for that matter — in 1971.

 “Songwriters are storytellers and, like all storytellers — including us documentary filmmakers — they want to explore the world they see around them,” said series producer and director Danielle Peck in an email interview.
 “Those major events that mark history are shared events so it’s natural that songwriters have written about them.
 They’re speaking to events that have been a collective experience but also events that perhaps they feel should be more widely known.”

 The series dives into several of those events, like the Vietnam War, the Attica Prison riots, the Charles Manson murders, and more.
 Crosby, Stills, Nash & Young sang of innocent blood spilled on Kent State soil, Joni Mitchell carefully noted the looming presence of pesticides and, way ahead of the curve, gentrification, Marvin Gaye quite literally asked us: what is going on?
 As the decade turned, so too did the mindset of many Americans.
 As Buffalo Springfield had predicted a few years earlier, something was happening here, even if it wasn’t exactly clear.